 Drawing on expert help as needed, high-performing teams orchestrate all technical aspects of the project, including IT architecture and infrastructure, functionality trade-offs, quality assurance, migration and rollout plans, and project scope.
 The right team will understand both business and technical concerns, which is why companies must assign a few high-performing and experienced experts for the length of the program.
 We estimate that the appropriate experts can raise performance by as much as 100 percent through their judgment and ability to interpret data patterns.

 One common pitfall occurs when teams focus disproportionately on technology issues and targets.
 A bank wanted to create a central data warehouse to overcome inconsistencies that occurred among its business-unit finance data, centralized finance data, and risk data.
 However, the project team focused purely on developing the IT-architecture solution for the data warehouse instead of addressing the end goal, which was to handle information inconsistencies.
 As a result, the project budget ballooned as the team pursued architectural “perfection,” which involved the inclusion of unneeded data from other systems.
 This added huge amounts of unnecessary complexity.
 With milestones and launch dates constantly being pushed back and investments totaling almost $10 million, the bank stopped the project after 18 months.

 In contrast, one public-sector institution was able to rescope and simplify its IT project’s technical requirements even though most stakeholders believed doing so was impossible.
-To eliminate waste and to focus on the items that represented the greatest business value, the team introduced lean techniques.
+To eliminate waste and to focus on the items that represented the greatest business value, the team introduced lean3 techniques.
 At the same time, it established rigorous testing and rollout plans to ensure quality and introduced clearly defined stage gates.
 Through these and other actions, the team was able to check 95 percent of all test cases, fix critical defects, and verify the fixes before continuing from the unit test phase to integration testing.

 3. Building effective teams